-Stonyhurst College is steeped in literary history and is delighted to announce the launch of the Stonyhurst Literature & Film Festival on the 16th and 17th August 2019.
+Stonyhurst College is steeped in literary history and is delighted to announce that the Stonyhurst Literature & Film Festival will be returning in 2020.

 Stonyhurst is one of Britain’s leading Catholic boarding schools, with over 400 years of history, set in a magnificent grade I listed building.
 The College has a fascinating heritage, fine reputation and excellent facilities.